blakeaber/resilient-devops/scripts/README.md

 ```

---> Now you should be ready to start your aws , terraform, docker operations
+--> Now you should be ready to start your aws , terraform, docker operations.
+This is done for you but do it for the peace of mind